5 from 13 votes

 Why this recipe works

-This recipe is the answer to a budget paella.
-We’re using cheap and delicious, vibrant veggies to replace the meat/fish traditionally used in a spanish paella.
-And swapping the use of saffron (super expensive!) with a tiny dash of turmeric, to provide the gorgeous bright yellow colour that’s associated with paella.
+To make this vegetable paella I swapped the saffron (super expensive)! with a tiny dash of turmeric, to provide the gorgeous bright yellow colour that’s associated with paella.
 Don’t worry, it doesn’t taste like turmeric.
 It all comes together in one pot, so we can spend less time cleaning and more time admiring our delicious vegetable paella.

 Ingredients

-Ingredients to make vegetable paella laid out on a pale blue background and labelled.
+Over head shot of ingredients to make paella laid out on a pale blue background and labelled.

 How to make this recipe